The Ferrari 308: A Buyer's Guide

 Suspension bushings are a common wear item on 308s.
 At this point, the original rubber bushings are either cracked and shredded or they have been replaced.
 Fortunately, Energy Suspension makes a very nice polyurethane suspension bushing for the 308 which is not too expensive and better than the original rubber ones.
 It is not a difficult project to do the bushings as a winter project.

 The carb cars are known for their relatively weak spark due to the points-based ignition system.
 They are therefore known for fouling plugs.
 Most people run a hotter plug than the owners manual recommends (NGK BP5ES is the most popular), to cut down on this.
+Many people (myself included) swear by iridium plugs.
 Other use a hotter coil, though this can be hard on the points.
-Many others have opted to upgrade to one of several kinds of electronic ignitions available for the 308, such as the Electromotive, or Crane systems.
+Others have opted to upgrade to one of several kinds of electronic ignitions available for the 308, such as the Electromotive, or Crane systems.
 These replace the points, and in some cases even the distributors, to give a more reliable, more powerful spark.
 The result is no fouling, better combustion, a more solid idle, less hesitation and lower emissions.
 Some claim more power as well, but I doubt there is much of a difference there.
-The advantage is in reliability and driveability.
+The advantage is in reliability, driveability and ease of starting.

 There are probably a million things I'm leaving out here, but I hope this has given you some impressions about ownership of a Ferrari 308.
 There really is nothing like driving one.
 The manual steering is communicative and the car is a joy on a twisty road.
 They are not powerful cars by modern standards, but there is nothing made anymore that looks like a 308 with the beautiful blend of curve and wedge, not to mention the incredibly low roofline.
 The 308 is truly an exotic that draws attention where ever it goes.
 It's a car with style, and one that you will never tire of looking at in the garage.
 I spend a lot of time in the garage just looking at mine and thinking....that guy Enzo knew what he was doing.
 What a hot car!